Task selection

 - Triaging support tickets by department

-Open Book Question Answering
+Open Book Question Answering for RAG

 Example Use Cases